Fattcat/ESP8266-EvilTwin/README.md

 # ESP8266-EvilTwin
-- Custom Evil Twin attack with Fake Acess Point
+- Custom Evil Twin (edited) attack with Fake Acess Point

 ## !
 For Education Purposes ONLY !
-- Need to change name HandShake.cap to your own name.
-- REAL WIFI Must be Disturbed by Deauther.
+- !
+DO NOT !
+USE THIS FOR ILLEGAL ACTIVITIES !
+- !
+YOU ARE USING THIS TOOL ONLY FOR YOUR OWN RISK !

 # INSTALLATION
+- REAL WIFI MUST BE Disturbed by Deauther or Jammer.
 - Install necessary libraries in Arduino IDE
 - Open code in Arduino IDE and change name of target WiFi (need to be same as Original)
 - Upload ESP8266EvilTwin.ino to your ESP8266